arshiyaaa7/Novellea-Bookstore/README.md

 ## 🚧 Status
 This project is a work in progress and will be developed incrementally as per the roadmap above.
 Each microservice will be independently deployable and dockerized.

----

-## 🙋‍♀️ About
-This repository is maintained by an undergraduate student building their first scalable, production-ready full stack system focused on backend.